SOC 2 (Service Organization Control 2)

 An auditing standard that verifies a company's security, availability, and confidentiality controls.

-SOC 2 (Service Organization Control 2) is an auditing framework developed by the American Institute of Certified Public Accountants (AICPA) that evaluates a service organization's controls related to security, availability, processing integrity, confidentiality, and privacy — the five Trust Service Criteria (TSC).
+SOC 2 (Service Organization Control 2) is an auditing framework developed by the American Institute of Certified Public Accountants (AICPA) that evaluates a service organization's controls related to security, availability, processing integrity, confidentiality, and privacy, the five Trust Service Criteria (TSC).

 SOC 2 Type I vs. Type II

-• SOC 2 Type I: Evaluates whether appropriate controls are in place at a specific point in time.
+- SOC 2 Type I: Evaluates whether appropriate controls are in place at a specific point in time.
 Easier and faster to obtain, but less rigorous.

 Why SOC 2 matters for AI voice agents

-SOC 2 Type II certification demonstrates:
+A SOC 2 Type II report is intended to demonstrate:

-• Your data is protected by documented, tested security controls
+- Data is protected by documented, tested security controls

-• Access to customer data is logged and audited
+- Access to customer data is logged and audited

-• The platform maintains high availability
+- The platform maintains high availability

-• Incidents are detected and responded to within defined SLAs
+- Incidents are detected and responded to within defined SLAs